TSS: Transformation-Specific Smoothing for Robustness Certification: Introduction

-However, only certifying adversarial examples within the $\ell_p$ norm is not sufficient toward certifying learning robustness against practical semantic transformation attacks.
-For instance, it has been shown that image rotations, scaling and other semantic transformations are able to mislead ML models~\cite{engstrom2017rotation,ghiasi2020breaking,chaowei2018spatially}.
-Previous work~\cite{hosseini2018semantic} has shown that brightness/contrast attacks can achieve 91.6\% attack success on CIFAR-10 and on ImageNet, brightness/contrast attacks achieve 71\%-100\% attack success rate~\cite{hendrycks2019benchmarking}.
-In practice, there exists vulnerability to brightness attacks in autonomous driving scenarios~\cite{pei2017deepxplore}.
-Facing these semantic-transformation-based adversarial attacks, a natural question arises: {\em Can we provide provable robustness guarantees for these semantic transformations?}
+However, certifying robustness only against $\ell_p$ perturbations is not sufficient for attacks based on semantic transformation.
+For instance, image rotation, scaling, and other semantic transformations are able to mislead ML models effectively~\cite{engstrom2019exploring,ghiasi2020breaking,chaowei2018spatially, gokhale2020attribute}.
+These transformations are common and practical~\cite{pei2017deepxplore,hendrycks2019benchmarking, bulusu2020anomalous}.
+For example, it has been shown~\cite{hosseini2018semantic} that brightness/contrast attacks can achieve 91.6\% attack success on CIFAR-10, and 71\%-100\% attack success rate on ImageNet~\cite{hendrycks2019benchmarking}.
+In practice, brightness- and contrast-based attacks have been demonstrated to be successful in autonomous driving~\cite{pei2017deepxplore,tian2018deeptest}.
+These attacks incur large $\ell_p$-norm differences and are thus beyond the reach of existing certifiable defenses~\cite{salman2019convex,kumar2020curse,hayes2020extensions,blum2020random}. {\em Can we provide provable robustness guarantees against these semantic transformations?}

-In this paper, we propose a series of theoretic and empirical analyses to certify the model robustness against general semantic transformations beyond the $\ell_p$ norm bounded adversarial perturbations.
-The theoretical analysis is non-trivial and our empirical results set new state-of-the-arts for a range of different semantic transformations.

-We first propose a general framework based on function smoothing to provide provable robustness for ML models against a range of different adversarial transformations (Figure~\ref{fig:transformation}).
-Our framework is two-fold.
-We first provide results for transformations that are \textit{resolvable}, which include brightness, contrast (and their composition), translation, and Gaussian blur.
-However, there are many transformations that are not resolvable, including transformations such as rotation and scaling.
-We further define the notion of \textit{differentially resolvable} transformations and develop novel certification techniques for this type of transformations, using as a building block what we have developed for resolvable transformations.

-However, a general framework that can be applied to all these transformations is just the very first step.
-Our main contribution is a series of transformation-specific techniques that improve the model robustness against each type of transform.
-We obtain these techniques by \textit{jointly} reasoning about (1) function smoothing under different smoothing distributions and (2) the properties inherent to each transformation.
-To our best knowledge, it is the first time that such analyses have been conducted in the context of function smoothing and semantic transformations.

-For {\em smoothing distributions} that we leverage to perform function smoothing, we analyze sampling distributions beyond the isotropic Gaussian distribution that previous work~\cite{cohen2019certified,fischer2019statistical} relies on--- we explore the non-isotropic Gaussian and other distributions such as uniform, exponential, and Laplace.
-Although there has been recent concurrent work that provides certification radius for different distributions~\cite{yang2020randomized}, we are the first to put these results into the context of semantic transformations.